14 Epic Hikes in the U.S.—From California’s Lost Coast to a Northeast Trek Longer Than the Appalachian Trail

-From six miles to 4,800, here are some of the most incredible hikes in the United States.
+With trails ranging from six miles to 4,800, here are some of the most incredible hikes the U.S. has on offer.

 With such a spread of diverse terrain, the U.S. is one of the best countries in the world for hiking—whether you’re looking for a remote forested escape or a scramble up a mountain’s razor-like edge.
-And while many are familiar with treks like the Appalachian Trail or the Pacific Crest Trail, there are hundreds of other movie-worthy hikes of all distances criss-crossing the nation, from sea to shining sea.
+The Appalachian and Pacific Crest trails may get the lion’s share of attention (deservedly so!), but there are hundreds of other movie-worthy hikes of all distances crisscrossing the nation, from sea to shining sea.

-Aiming to mirror this signature smorgasbord of landscapes, these 12 trails promise epic adventure—and challenge, serenity, and an intimate connection with the beauty that defines America’s great outdoors.
+These 14 trails promise epic adventure—plus challenge, serenity, and an intimate connection with the smorgasbord of beauty that defines the great outdoors in the U.S.

 Maah Daah Hey Trail